meetbawankar/ga-learner-dsmp-repo/make-sense-of-census/README.md

 Why solve this project
 After completing this project, you will have a better grip on working with numpy.
 In this project, you will apply the following concepts:

-Array Appending
+I]Array Appending
-Array Slicing
+II]Array Slicing
-Array Filtering
+III]Array Filtering
-Array Aggregation
+IV]Array Aggregation